cjohansen/tempcalc/README.md

 of yeast and 750 grams of water, what temperature should the water be?
 This app tells you.

+[tempcalc.com](https://tempcalc.com) runs this code.
+It's got nice PWA-y features, so you can add it to your phone home screen for quick and convenient access.

 ## License

 Copyright © 2018 Christian Johansen